Table of Contents

 |immediate||retrospective||with participation||without participation|

 For participant observation, the observer is integrated into the event of observation.
 Here, a frequent problem is to simultaneously participate and record.
-The observation without participation requires “mere” observing and recording, which can be assessed as well by respective media (e.g. video camera).
+The observation without participation requires ‘mere’ observing and recording, which can be assessed by respective media (e.g., video camera).

-Primarily, the interview should inquire information in a goal-oriented manner about e.g. symptoms of a clinical picture.
+Primarily, the interview should inquire about information in a goal-oriented manner about e.g., symptoms of a clinical picture.
 The survey is conducted personally, in written form or by telephone.

 Quantitative interviews are highly standardized.
 There are different levels of standardization:

-- Structured: Content, order and exact wording of the questions are clearly defined.
-It is a type of directive interview, since the interviewer fully leads the survey.
+- Structured: Content, order, and the exact wording of the questions are clearly defined.
+It is a type of directive interview since the interviewer fully leads the survey.